matt-tomkins/academic-kickstart/content/home/projects.md

 active = true  # Activate this widget? true/false
 weight = 65  # Order that this section will appear.

-title = "Current projects"
+title = "Current research"
-subtitle = "Moraines are classic features of glaciated landscapes.
-But how can we date them?"
+subtitle = "Moraines and cirques are classic features of glaciated landscapes.
+Text goes here"

 [content]
   # Page type to display.
 E.g. project.